projectdiscovery/httpx/README.md

 https://resources.hackerone.com [301] [0] []
 ```

+# 📋 Notes

+- As default, **httpx** checks for `HTTPS` probe and fall-back to `HTTP` only if `HTTPS` is not reachable.
+- For printing both HTTP/HTTPS results, `no-fallback` flag can be used.
+- `vhost`, `http2`, `pipeline`, `ports`, `csp-probe`, `tls-probe` and `path` are unique flag with different probes.
+- Unique flags should be used for specific use cases instead of running them as default with other flags.
+- When using `json` flag, all the information (default probes) included in the JOSN output.

 # Thanks

-httpX is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
+httpx is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
 Community contributions have made the project what it is.
 See the **[Thanks.md](https://github.com/projectdiscovery/httpx/blob/master/THANKS.md)** file for more details.
 Do also check out these similar awesome projects that may fit in your workflow:

 Probing feature is inspired by [@tomnomnom/httprobe](https://github.com/tomnomnom/httprobe) work :heart: